XvisionAS/fieldtwin-open-libraries/graph-resolver/README.md

 const startPoint = '-MZCqjqwbDZQ9XTD5I5P'
 const endPoint = '-MWymjRPAoVVdClV08ba'

-// Category is optional.
-If provided it needs to be a valid value in subProject.connectionTypes[].category
+// Category is optional
-// for example 2 is Oil Production const connectionCategory = 2
+// If provided it needs to be a valid value in one of subProject.connectionTypes[].category const connectionCategory = 264

 const paths = findPaths(subProject, startPoint, endPoint, connectionCategory) console.log(`Found ${paths.length} path(s)`)